inworld-ai/inworld-web-sdk/examples/rpm-react/README.md

 # Inworld AI Web SDK | Three.js Module - Ready Player Me React Example

 This Ready Player Me React Example project for the Inworld AI Web SDK | Three.js Module demostrates using the Typescript based Ready Player Me SDK to load a Ready Player Me model into a React project and animate it using Mixamo animations.
-We have some advice on best practices in using files both from Ready Player Me and Mixamo [below](#export-rpm)
+We have some advice on best practices in using files both from Ready Player Me and Mixamo [below](#recommendations-rpm).

 This project is designed to be a developer demonstration for: